1. Practice Experience Program – Standard Stream Exam Eligibility Policy

 - has led to an adverse finding for the medical practitioner, or forms part of an ongoing investigation.

 Presenting for exams may not be permitted if the participant is subject to restrictions on their medical registration or any other regulatory authority activity.
-Failure to disclose 5.2.ci or 5.2.cii will be handled as per the Educational Misconduct Policy.
+Failure to disclose 5.2.ci or 5.2.cii will be handled as per the Academic Misconduct Policy.

 5.4 Be a financial RACGP member from the time of joining the PEP, throughout their participation in the PEP and at the point of exam enrolment.